QuCoon-ML-AI/credit-card-fraud-detector/README.md

 #### Trade-off Management

 Evaluating models for fraud detection involves managing the trade-off between false negatives and false positives.
-The key metrics used in this stage, such as the balanced accuracy, Cohen's Kappa score, F1 score, and ROC_AUC, help in assessing this trade-off:
+The key metrics used in this stage, such as the balanced accuracy, Cohen's Kappa score, F1 score, and ROC_AUC

-- **Balanced Accuracy**: Accounts for both types of errors, providing a more comprehensive view of model performance.
-- **Cohen's Kappa Score**: Measures the agreement between predicted and actual classifications, considering the possibility of chance agreements.
-- **F1 Score**: Balances precision (minimizing false positives) and recall (minimizing false negatives), offering a single metric to evaluate overall performance.
-- **ROC_AUC**: Provides insight into the trade-off between the true positive rate and the false positive rate across different threshold settings.

 ## Conclusion
 In this solution, we cover data investigation, unsupervised anomaly detection, and multiple supervised learning techniques to build a robust credit card fraud detection system.
 By leveraging SageMaker's capabilities, we streamline the training, deployment, and evaluation processes to achieve optimal model performance.